Impact Factor 5.221 | CiteScore 4.1

 Frontiers in Chemistry is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Chemistry welcome submission of the following article types: Correction, Editorial, Mini Review, Original Research, Perspective, Review, Book Review, Data Report, General Commentary, Hypothesis and Theory, Methods, Opinion, Protocols, Specialty Grand Challenge, Technology Report, Policy Brief, Code, Erratum and Systematic Review.
+The specialty sections of Frontiers in Chemistry welcome submission of the following article types: Correction, Editorial, Mini Review, Original Research, Perspective, Review, Brief Research Report, Technology and Code, Data Report, General Commentary, Hypothesis and Theory and Opinion.

 When submitting a manuscript to Frontiers in Chemistry, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.